INTERACTIVE MAP: Check how much pressure your GP practice is under

 Those that do manage to get an appointment may also have to wait a significant period if referred to other NHS services.

-Waiting times for GPs have been difficult to measure since the pandemic hit.
+Waiting times for GPs have been difficult to measure since the pandemic struck.

 Online and phone consultations have increased, taking some of the strain away, but these are only suitable in certain situations.